Where will the shoot take place?

 I will email your contact sheet to you within 1 working day (PDF file with low-res images).
 After you have let me know which images you'd like me to retouch and prepare as high quality files, I'll get those to you usually within 5 working days* of receiving your choices.
 I'd advise you to pick the 3 (or more) photos that represent you best, and try not to go for very similar looks, a variety of facial expressions and angles will give you/your agent more options when putting you up for work.

 *I occasionally work away from London; I'll let you know if there are any away dates coming up soon after your shoot, but if you take a while to make your choices, please be aware that turnaround time may be longer if I'm then away when you submit your requests.

 If you have a deadline or for any reason need the images quicker than that, depending on my availability and workload, I can potentially negotiate, at a higher price, an express service.
 Let me know when you get in touch to book if you need the finished photos by a certain deadline, and I can let you know my fee for the express service.

-Can I use the unedited images from the shoot?
+Can I have high quality versions of the unedited images from the shoot?

-No. The copyright of the unedited images belongs to me.
-If you'd like any further edits done, this is charged at £25 per extra image retouched.
+I'm afraid not.
+The copyright of the unedited images belongs to me.
+If you'd like any further edits done, this is charged at £20 per extra image retouched.

 Can I ask someone else's opinion regarding which images to choose?

-By all means ask your partner, agent or a friend for their opinion, but please do not put the original unedited images online or on social media.
-This is standard procedure with pretty much all headshot photographers in order to maintain high standards.
+By all means ask your partner, agent or a friend for their opinion, but please do not put the original unedited contact sheet images online or on social media.
+This is standard procedure with most headshot photographers in order to maintain high standards.